 In the case of the [External Circuit], however, one can model a circuit having any number of ports (see definitions below).
 For example, the ports may include impedance or buffer strength selection controls in addition to the usual signal and supply connections.
 The connectivity of an [External Circuit] is defined by the [Node Declarations] and [Circuit Call] keywords.
 Currently, the test loads and measurement parameters for an [External Circuit] can only be defined inside the model description itself.
 The results of measurements can be reported to the user or tool via other means.

-The [Circuit Call] keyword acts similarly to subcircuit calls in SPICE, instantiating the various [External Circuit]s and connecting them together.c Please note that models described by the [External Model] keyword are connected according to the rules and assumptions of the [Model] keyword.
-[Circuit Call] is not necessary for these cases and must not be used.
+The [Circuit Call] keyword acts similarly to subcircuit calls in SPICE, instantiating the various [External Circuit]s and connecting them together and/or to [Model]s, die pads and component pins.
+For example, one [Circuit Call] may instantiate an [External Circuit] which contains a package model, while another [Circuit Call] may instantiate an [External Circuit] which contains an on-die power distribution network.
+Each [Circuit Call] defines how the ports of the [External Circuit] it instantiates connect to other [External Circuit] instances or to component pins, die pads or buffers.
+If none of the [Circuit Call]s of a component make connections to a particular [Model]’s terminal(s), that [Model] will be connected to the package at unnamed, but implicitly assumed nodes corresponding to pads on the die.
+A [Circuit Call] may connect the ports of an [External Circuit] to buffers by naming these [Model] terminals explicitly.
+This allows the use of a languge supported by [External Circuit] to model frequency dependent loss, coupling and other electrical behavior in an IBIS component that uses the [Model] keyword to describe its buffers.

 Definitions: